Sharing Service Instances (Beta)

-WARNING: This feature is experimental and may be removed at any time without notice.
+WARNING: Service instance sharing is a beta feature and may be removed at any time without notice.
 Use at your own risk.

-their applications to the same service instance that was provisioned through
+user-provided services to bind their apps to the same service instance that was

-This provides improved security, auditing, and a more intuitive user experience.
+improves security, auditing, and provides a more intuitive user experience.

 For example, if two development teams have applications in their own spaces, and both of those applications want to send messages to each other using a messaging queue, the development team in space A could create a new instance of a messaging queue service, bind it to their application, and share that service instance into space B. A developer in space B could then bind their application to the same service instance, and the two applications could begin publishing and receiving messages from one another.